gicentre/elm-vegalite/docs/changeNotes.md

 - `rgExtent` and `dnExtent` now take two floats as the extent values rather than `DataValue` types.
 To update previous code replace `(num x0) (num x1)` with `x0 x1` where `x0` and `x1` are the minimum and maximum numeric values of the extent.

+* `key` now creates a field/type object.
+Previously this incorrectly generated a string rather than object, so while this is a breaking change, there should be no working specs with the old key type.
+Field name can be specified with `kName` and type with `kQuant`, `kNominal` etc.

 ## Additions

 - `pDatum` for specifying a literal data-driven positioning (VL.4.9).